Elections in Mississippi

-Elections are held periodically in the US state of Mississippi.
+Elections are held every year in the US state of Mississippi.

 US presidential elections are held every 4 years, most recently in 2020.
 Elections to the House of Representatives are every 2 years, most recently in 2020.
 Gubernatorial elections are held every 4 years, most recently in 2019, together with general elections for all members of the state legislature.
 The two US senate seats are elected for overlapping 6 year terms.
 The Class 1 senate seat was most recently contested in 2018, the Class 2 senate seat was contested in 2020.

 In a 2020 study, Mississippi was ranked as the 4th hardest state for citizens to vote in.